The 100 Best TV Shows on Netflix Right Now

 Arrested Development

 Has the current quality of Arrested Development allowed you to forget that the first three seasons were pure genius?
 Don’t let that happen.
-Go back and watch the early brilliance of the Bluth family saga, and you may even want to dip your toe in the revival a bit too before it returns on March 15th.
+Go back and watch the early brilliance of the Bluth family saga, and you may even want to dip your toe in the revival.

 Ash vs. Evil Dead